 UERWA routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The table below shows all detections found in the period of January 1 to December 31, 2014, unless otherwise noted.
-All are below allowed levels and there were no violations for the year 2014.
-Contaminants that were tested for, but not detected, include all synthetic organic, inorganic, and volatile organic contaminants, except those listed in the table.
+The table below shows all detections found in the period of January 1 to December 31, 2016, unless otherwise noted.
+All are below allowed levels.
+The table below only lists detected contaminants; those that were tested for, but not detected, include all synthetic organic, inorganic, and volatile organic contaminants.

-The State of Colorado requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to these types of contamination.
+The state of Colorado requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to these types of contamination.
 Therefore, some of our data, though representative, may be more than one year old.
-Additionally, EPA requires systems serving over 10,000 people to undergo Unregulated Contaminant Monitoring Rule monitoring (UCMR3).
-The purpose of UCMR3 is to collect occurrence data for contaminants suspected to be present in drinking water but that do not have health-based standards set under the Safe Drinking Water Act (SDWA).
-The UCMR3 program is the primary source of drinking water contaminant occurrence data used by EPA in regulatory determinations.